scotws/SAN/san_handbook.md

     indirect Y indexed, direct page indirect long Y index, stack relative, stack relative indirect Y indexed

 The fixation with three-character mnemonics means that the operand has to pick up the slack.
-Instead of consisting just of a number, they must be decorated with an assortment of special characters to define the opcode.
+Instead of consisting of just a number, they must be decorated with an assortment of special characters.
 Also, the numbers themselves must have a fixed number of digits to distinguish between, say, Absolute and Zero Page modes.
 The final proof that the operand is not just a parameter, but mixed up with the mnemonic, is that the X is added to the end of the mnemonic, not of the opcode, in the indexed modes.

 With the 6502, this system is still very much manageable, and gets by with little more than a comma, the hash sign, and round brackets: